Extremelyd1/minecraft-bingo/README.md

 ## World generation
 The plugin offers the ability to pre-generate worlds to reduce chunk generation lag during gameplay.
-This feature can be used both on [Spigot](https://www.spigotmc.org/) and on [Paper](https://papermc.io/), but will be significantly faster on Paper.
 The following command can be used to manage this:
 - `/generate <start world number> <number of worlds>` Start pre-generating the given number of worlds from the given index and storing them in zip format
 - `/generate stop` Stop pre-generating worlds